khalidgt95/athena/products.md

 # Products we are working on

-1. "The real number of infected people is at least 300% higher than officially reported numbers." - A product is under development to provide data to test the hypothesis.
+## Gathering data for estimating the real number of infected people
+A product is under development to provide data to test the hypothesis.
 Please refer to our Slack channel #corona_poll

+## Predicting the outbreak using standard models
+SIR/SEIR models are used to simulate virus outbreaks.
+We are building a product to estimate their parameters based on different data sources and use them for long term predictions.